quasarframework/quasar-framework.org/source/components/stepper.md

 title: Quasar Stepper
 ---
 A Stepper is an interface for users to show numbered steps or for navigation.
-It's usually useful when user has to follow steps to complete a process.
+It's usually useful when the user has to follow steps to complete a process, like in a wizzard.

 <input type="hidden" data-fullpage-demo="web-components/stepper">

 The navigation is handled by Quasar.
-User is able to go forward, back and to finish the process.
+The user is able to go forward, back and to finish the process.

 ## Basic Usage